Bournvita Quiz Contest: History

 BQC achieved its peak popularity during the 90s in the Zee TV era, and arguably also when it moved to Sony in a similar format.
 During this period, BQC was considered a gold standard quiz show, where school pride was at stake and the quizzing was dead serious.
 The show was also frequented by A List celebrities of that era, including legends like Zakir Hussain, Lata Mangeshkar, Sachin Tendulkar among many others.

 However, after being pulled off air, they tried pandering to a younger audience with Pogo in the later 2000s, which was a critical failure, and went off air within one season.
 A couple of years later, BQC returned on Colors, with Saumya Tandon acting as a co-host.
 This version of the show was also populist but neither did it bring in the ratings expected.

 Youtube version

 After being cancelled from its fourth channel, BQC returned, but this time on YouTube, where it encourages the audience to play along using its app, or an application built into the YouTube video.
 The latest avatar of BQC is a mini 12-15 minute version with emphasis on objective type questions, and none of the innovative quizzing patterns established in the 90s.
 It saw 2 teams going head to head answering 8 questions, each with an equal number of points.
 The first season in 2015 saw the participation of 16 teams which had qualified the Zonal Finals, with Centre Point Nagpur being crowned All India Champions.

-2016 season

-The 2016 season of BQC is out on the app India plays BQC available on the AppStore in iOS and the Google playstore in Android.
-The 16 teams qualified from the zonal round compete in a round robin round.
-As of 30 August 2016 10 episodes of the new season have been released.